bestimmaa/transform-feedback-particle-system/README.md

 ##Structure of the framework

+All source files are in the /src subdirectory.
 The framework provides boiler plate code for setting up OpenGL in the [test.cpp](src/test.cpp).

 ###gloost library

-The [gloost library](http://sourceforge.net/projects/gloost/) is included to provide functionality for mathematics and object containers.
-All source files are in the /src subdirectory.
-The gloost library is included in /dependencies and is supposed to be build in the /lib sudirectory.
+The [gloost library](http://sourceforge.net/projects/gloost/) is included to provide functionality for mathematics and object containers.It is included in /dependencies and is supposed to be build in the /lib sudirectory.
 The provided projects take care of building gloost.You can use a different IDE or makefile by pointing it to the folders /src and /dependencies.
 In this case you have to take care of building gloost yourself.

 ##Linux